Margarita Levchuk: Musical career

 Levchuk graduated from the Ryhor Shyrma Brest College of Music with a degree in choral conducting.
 In 2016, she graduated from the Belarusian State Academy of Music.

-Since 2012, she has been a soloist of the Musical House "Classics."
+Since 2012, she has been a soloist in the Musical House "Classics."
 From 2016 to 2020, she was a soloist at the National Opera and Ballet of Belarus.

 Levchuk performs in performances and concerts in Belarus, Russia, Lithuania, Poland, France, and Germany.
 As a guest artist, she appears on the stages of leading European opera houses.

-Administration
+Politics

 In late 2020, Levchuk was selected as the person responsible for culture and national heritage in National Anti-crisis Management, a shadow government created for Belarus during the 2020 Belarusian protests.

+On June 24, 2024, it became known that the Brest Regional Court sentenced Levchuk in absentia to several years in prison and a fine.